Why Water Runoff from Farms is a Big Deal and What’s Being Done About It

 As more metropolitan areas raise concerns about drinking water safety though, it is imperative for scientists to further look into this.
 But others concerns raised by municipalities are the costs associated with treating contaminated water.
 And scientists also worry that consumers who no longer trust the quality of their tap water, will start buying more bottled water.
 For these reasons alone, consumers should invest in water filtration systems at home, which are financially and environmentally sustainable.

 Besides studies being conducted, the EPA has also taken action by creating the WOTUS (Waters of United States), a federal provision, which was drawn off the Clean Water Act, that supersedes state regulatory agencies when the EPA feels that they have failed to meet expected requirements to protect water supplies.
-WOTUS is implemented to regulate water runoff and discharges.
+WOTUS is implemented to regulate agricultural runoff water pollution and discharges.

 The use of WOTUS has come into place recently in the Des Moines Water Works Suit, which claims that 92 percent of the nitrates and 80 percent of the phosphorous is entering water from the farmland chemicals.
 This suit may take years to settle because of the difficulty of proving that contamination of water is mostly due to farmland chemicals.
 Another issue that needs to be resolved is determining if county governments, or state or federal governments should hold responsibility in controlling the levels of contamination in in local waters from farmlands.